dorelljames/dorellastro/src/content/blog/wordpress-messenger-customer-chat-plugin-installation/index.md

   - messenger chat
   - messenger customer chat plugin
   - wordpress messenger
+description: Here's how you install WordPress Messenger Customer Chat Plugin in your WordPress site so you can add Facebook's Customer Chat plugin today.
 ---

 So finally I have [WordPress Messenger Customer Chat Plugin (WPMCCP)][1] listed in WordPress Plugins directory.
 Weeee.
 Awesome and really cool. <span class="wp-font-emots-emo-happy"></span>